-Appendix A, Introduction to JShell for Interactive Java-Java's friendly, command-line REPL (read-evaluateprint-loop) for exploration, discovery and experimentation.
+Appendix A, Introduction to JShell for Interactive Java-Java's friendly, command-line REPL (read-evaluate-print-loop) for exploration, discovery and experimentation.
 Like having Python's interactivity in Java.
-Many sections can be covered in conjunction with the book's early chapters.
+Many sections can be read in conjunction with the book's early chapters.